 - Maintaining absolute simplicity is important even inside storage areas: items must not be stacked or scattered!

 - You could follow Kondo’s method of folding clothes to ensure simplicity, minimalism and positive energy in the home.
-She posts helpful videos for all kind of clothing items on her Youtube channel (available below with English dubbing).
+She posts helpful videos for all kinds of clothing items on her Youtube channel (available below with English dubbing).